TMD/TMJ – Shelby Township

 - Migraine headaches.

-- A Bad bite which causes the muscles of the face and jaw to become tense
+- A bad bite causes the muscles of the face and jaw to become tense

 - An accident that creates a whiplash effect on the head.
 The jaw joint withstands tremendous forces during these events.